EnterpriseDB/repmgr/README.md

          node2 |  2 |  * |  * |  x
          node3 |  3 |  ? |  ? |  ?

     Each row corresponds to one server, and indicates the result of testing an outbound connection from that server.

-	Since node3 is down, all the entries in its row are filled with "?", meaning that there we cannot test outbound connections.
+    Since `node3` is down, all the entries in its row are filled with "?", meaning that there we cannot test outbound connections.

     The other two nodes are up; the corresponding rows have "x" in the column corresponding to node3, meaning that inbound connections to that node have failed, and "*" in the columns corresponding to node1 and node2, meaning that inbound connections to these nodes have succeeded.

     In this case, `cluster diagnose` gives the same result as `cluster matrix`, because from any functioning node we can observe the same
-    state: node1 and node2 are up, node3 is down.
+    state: `node1` and `node2` are up, `node3` is down.

-    Example 3 (all nodes up, firewall dropping packets originating from node1 and directed to port 5432 on node3)
+    Example 3 (all nodes up, firewall dropping packets originating from `node1` and directed to port 5432 on node3)

-	Running `cluster matrix` from node1 gives the following output, after a long wait (two timeouts, by default one minute each):
+    Running `cluster matrix` from `node1` gives the following output:

         $ repmgr -f /etc/repmgr.conf cluster matrix